victor-radermecker/AdvancedLandCoverAnalytics-Pipeline/README.md

 ### Case Study: Urbanization Prediction Using Dynamic World Data

-To demonstrate the efficacy of our pipeline, we conducted a case study focusing on urbanization prediction.
-The task was to forecast the future state of urban areas using historical land cover data extracted and processed through our pipeline.
-Specifically, we aimed to predict urban growth in a rapidly developing region by leveraging the temporal and spatial features of satellite imagery from the Dynamic World dataset.

-The study involved partitioning the region into a fishnet grid, extracting annual composite images for each tile from 2016 to 2022, and processing these images to reduce noise and fill gaps.
-Using the processed data, we implemented a hybrid modeling approach combining XGBoost and ConvLSTM models, termed XGCLM.
-The XGBoost classifier first identified regions with significant urbanization activity.
-For these regions, the ConvLSTM model predicted future urbanization by analyzing the temporal sequence of images.
-For more stable regions, the XGBoost regressor predicted urban growth based on tabular metrics derived from the images.

-The results demonstrated that our pipeline effectively captured the dynamics of urban growth, achieving high prediction accuracy.
-The XGCLM model outperformed traditional methods, particularly in areas with high urbanization rates, highlighting the pipeline's robustness and versatility in handling large-scale satellite imagery for predictive modeling tasks.
-This case study underscores the potential of our integrated data extraction and preprocessing pipeline to facilitate advanced land cover analytics and support sustainable urban planning initiatives.
+To validate our pipeline, we applied it to predict urbanization trends in a rapidly developing region.
+We partitioned the area into a grid and extracted annual composite images from 2016 to 2022 using the Dynamic World dataset.
+These images were processed to reduce noise and fill gaps, providing clean data for analysis.
+Our hybrid model, combining XGBoost and ConvLSTM (XGCLM), classified regions by urbanization activity and predicted future growth.
+The pipeline demonstrated high prediction accuracy, particularly in rapidly urbanizing areas, underscoring its effectiveness for large-scale land cover analysis and supporting sustainable urban planning.

 ## 🚀 Getting Started